Vietnam railways – HCMC to Da Nang, Vietnam

 morningmarg

-Rocky Point – Monday morning coffee
+Rocky Point – Monday coffee! ☕🌅

 Varna, Bulgaria – The black sea!

-My first flight on my Wizz all-you-can-fly pass was from London, Gatwick to Varna, Bulgaria.
+My first flight on my Wizz all-you-can-fly pass was from London, Gatwick, to Varna, Bulgaria.

-Once I arrived in Varna, I got the familiar feeling that I was back in the Ukraine.
+Once I arrived in Varna, I got the familiar feeling that I was back in Ukraine.
 It has been over 20 years, but Eastern Europe is not as developed.
 The language felt familiar even though I failed Ukrainian 10 in high school, LOL!

 Rocky8